reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 }
 ```

-The Spring recognizes the `@Autowired` annotation and makes sure that the BookRepository is provided.
+Spring recognizes the `@Autowired` annotation and makes sure that the BookRepository is provided.
 Starting with the
 #### Setter-based Injection
 ```java
 @Service